 Best Car Insurance Companies in California

-If you’re looking to buy car insurance in the Golden State, you have plenty of options.
+If you’re looking to buy a new policy in the Golden State, you have plenty of options.
 But which one is the best?
 The best auto insurers will have competitive rates, lots of benefits (such as discounts), and great customer service.
-These are the factors you should consider when you’re looking at buying car insurance from a provider.
+These are the factors you should consider when you’re shopping for coverage.

 Top Companies by Market Share

-The table below lists the top ten auto insurance companies in California from 2020 by market share and policies written:
+The table below lists the top ten auto insurance companies in California in 2020 by market share and policies written: